Lawrence Taliaferro Dade

-Lawrence Taliaferro Dade of "Bell Forest," (1785 in Orange County, Virginia – March 25, 1842 in Owensboro, Kentucky) was a Virginia state senator, planter and captain in the US Army.
+Lawrence Taliaferro Dade "of Bell Forest" (1785 – March 25, 1842) was a Virginia state senator, planter and captain in the US Army.

 At the time he was serving as a member of the Virginia Assembly (1808–1819).
 He also served as a member of the Virginia State Senate from 1819 to 1832.

 Before his death in 1842, he moved with his family to Owensboro, Kentucky.

 Early and family life

 Lawrence Taliaferro Dade was born to Captain Francis Dade and Sarah Taliaferro in 1785.
 Captain Francis Dade and his cousin Baldwin Dade were patriots of the Revolutionary War serving in the 3rd Continental Light Dragoons.
+Lawrence Taliaferro Dade's great-great-grandfather was Francis Dade, also known as John Smith.

 He married Anne Mayo on May 4, 1815, in Henrico, Virginia.
+They had children: Mary Jackson Dade, Lawrence Alexander Dade, Lucy Fitzhugh, Alexander Dade, Francis Cadwallader Dade, Virginia Elizabeth Dade and Agnes Macon Dade.

 Military

 Dade entered the War of 1812 as Captain of the 2nd Regiment of the Virginia Artillery.

 Career

 After admission to the Virginia bar, Dade had a law office in Orange County, Virginia.
 When his cousin Francis L. Dade finished school, he read law under Lawrence's supervision.